Qovery/qovery-client-python/docs/ContainerSecretApi.md

     # example passing only required values which don't have defaults set
     try:
-        # Delete a secret from an container
+        # NOT YET IMPLEMENTED - Delete a secret from an container
         api_instance.delete_container_secret(container_id, secret_id)
     except qovery.ApiException as e:
         print("Exception when calling ContainerSecretApi->delete_container_secret: %s\n" % e)